Bounce Back Loan Scheme (BBLS)

 Support for businesses requiring loans up to £50,000

-If Lloyds Bank do not already currently provide your main Business Current Account, please speak to your main bank for support in the first instance.
+If Lloyds Bank do not provide your main Business Current Account, please speak to your main bank for support in the first instance.
+If you opened your Lloyds Bank Business Current Account on or after 11 December 2020, as explained in the account opening process we will not be able to provide you with a Bounce Back Loan.

 Our Loan calculator can help you gain a better understanding of how much you could borrow and how much your monthly and total repayments might be.